gradio-app/gradio/guides/01_getting-started/03_sharing-your-app.md

 });
 </script>

-You can see examples of web components look <a href="https://www.gradio.app">on the Gradio landing page</a>.
+You can see examples of how web components look <a href="https://www.gradio.app">on the Gradio landing page</a>.

 You can also customize the appearance and behavior of your web component with attributes that you pass into the `<gradio-app>` tag: